cartac/NLP-Homework12/README.md

 # NLP-Homework12
 NLP - Homework 12

 ## Summary

 In this homework we use natural language processing to analyze news on Bitcoin and Ethereum.
-In particular, we first use vader sentiment to determine whether a news article can be interpreted as positive, neutral or negative.
-Second, we apply NLP techiques to clean the text of the articles and extract the most used words.
+We first run a Vader Sentiment to determine whether a news article can be interpreted as positive, neutral or negative.
+Second, we apply NLP techniques to clean the text of the articles and extract the most used words.
 Finally, we build on the prior analysis, by extracting named entities using Spacey from the articles.

 ### 1. Vader Sentiment